coveooss/coveo-python-oss/coveo-stew/README_SINGLE_LIBRARY.md

 ## Option 2: In a folder

-This setup will suit both the single library and multiple-libraries setups.
+This setup will suit both the single library and multiple-library setups.

 See the [multiple libraries guide](./README_MULTIPLE_LIBRARIES.md) for more information.